berchj/nmap-bash-script/README.md

 # nmap-bash-script

-## this script process a nmap scan using the following parameters
+## this script process a nmap scan using the following options

 -Pn  - option in Nmap stands for "No Ping."